b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

-In @sec:compare_categ_test_for_independence we analyzed the data in `dfEyeColorFull` (alternatively `mEyeColorFull`) and concluded that the distribution of eye color between the two tested countries differs.
+In @sec:compare_categ_test_for_independence we analyzed the data in `dfEyeColorFull` (alternatively `mEyeColorFull`) and concluded that the distribution of eye color between the two tested countries differed.
 Still, we were unable to tell which (two eye colors) distributions differ from each other.

 So here is the task.
-Write a function that accepts a matrix/data frame like `mEyeColor`/`dfEyeColorFull` (where number of rows and/or columns with counts is greater than 2).
+Write a function that accepts a matrix (or a data frame if you will) like `mEyeColor`/`dfEyeColorFull` (where the number of rows and/or columns with counts is greater than 2).
 The function should return a vector of all possible 2x2 matrices/data frames (I found `getUniquePairs` from
 @sec:compare_contin_data_ex4_solution to be useful here, but you may use whatever you want).

-Once you got the data structure with the data frames write another function that runs the appropriate test (`runCategTestGetPVal`) on each of the matrices/data frames from the previous paragraph and return the p-values (choose the appropriate data structure).
+Once you got the data structure with the data frames write another function that runs the appropriate test (`runCategTestGetPVal` from
+@sec:compare_categ_data_ex4 above) on each of the matrices/data frames from the previous paragraph and return the p-values (choose the appropriate data structure).

-In the last step write a function that applies the multiplicity correction (see
+In the last step write a function that applies a multiplicity correction (see
 @sec:compare_contin_data_multip_correction) to the obtained p-values.

 ## Solutions - Comparisons of Categorical Data  {#sec:compare_categ_data_exercises_solutions}